What Is IBR?

 IBR qualifies for Public Service Loan Forgiveness (PSLF).
 If you work for a qualifying government or nonprofit employer, your remaining balance after 120 qualifying IBR payments (10 years) is forgiven tax-free.

-This is particularly important right now: if you were enrolled in SAVE and your payments are paused, those months do not count toward PSLF.
-Switching to IBR resumes your progress.
+This is particularly important right now: if you were enrolled in SAVE and are in a non-counting SAVE-related forbearance, those months do not count toward PSLF.
+You may need to move to a currently available qualifying repayment plan to resume progress.

 Switching to IBR